Natural-Intelligence/data-science-interview-excercise/readme.md

-import unittest
-import pandas as pd
-import numpy as np

-"""
 As a marketing company we are always looking for search terms that will show up in high position.
 You are given a dataset of our different google campaigns, their keywords, and average position